 This mistake is one of the common among beginners.
 They tend to slide their knees in front of the surfboard instead of their feet.
 Apart from adding unnecessary steps to your launch, it’s a bad habit for steeper waves since it will not give you much time to pop up.

 #3.
 Not positioning your dominant foot first.

-You must position you’re the other foot first before the dominant one.
-This way, you can have a more natural approach to maintain your speed and catch up with the wave.
+You must position your other foot first before the dominant one.
+This way, you can have a more natural approach to maintaining your speed and catching up with the wave.

 Check out our in-depth article on common surfing mistakes.